benjamin-towal/python-programming/README.md

 # Python-Programming
-A repository to contains all Python labs and exercises
+A repository for all the all Python labs and exercises